michael-angerer/michael-angerer.github.io/_posts/2022-04-07-zephyr-basics-ble-1.markdown

 ### Generic Access Profile (GAP)

 How does BLE work?
 In most cases, you have a small low-power device communicating with a more capable one.
 For example, temperature sensors distributed in your home periodically send their measurements to your central heating.
 In this scenario the communication is one-way.
 The central heating does not need to send data back.
 It is sufficient if the temperature sensors periodically send their measurements and the central heating reads them.
-The roles are clearly defined: Sensors are broadcasters, while the central heating is an observer.
+The roles are clearly defined: Sensors are *Broadcasters*, while the central heating is an *Observer*.
 Broadcaster and observer are two roles of the Generic Access Profile (GAP).
 GAP is the layer in the BLE stack that specifies how devices discover each other and interact.

-In this tutorial, we will need two other roles: *Central* and *peripheral*.
+In this tutorial, we will need two other roles: *Central* and *Peripheral*.
 Our Smart LED does not need to periodically broadcast that it is on or off.
 Nevertheless, it must let other devices know of its existence and that it provides a service to read and set the state of the LED.
 This process is called advertising: The Smart LED periodically sends out small packages of data containing information such as the device address, what services it offers, and whether it allows a central to connect or not.
 This process is typical for a peripheral device.
 Our Smart Button (in the role of a central) scans for the LED advertisements.
 If it finds the Smart LED it parses the advertisements for the proper service UUID.
 Once it finds the right one, it establishes a connection.
 With an established connection, the Smart Button can toggle the state of the Smart LED.

 ### Generic Attribute Profile (GATT)